-In this course students will learn how to code a range of digital outcomes.
-They will develop websites using HTML and CSS code, and will write computer programs using block-based coding languages.
-They will learn about usability heuristics and interface design used to develop basic coded outcomes suitable for an end user.
+Students will learn how to code a range of digital outcomes.
+They will develop websites using HTML and CSS code, and write computer programs using block-based coding languages.
+They will learn how best to write computer programs and design digital outcomes for humans.